 Prior learning - AP(E)L

 Applicants with prior qualifications and learning may be exempt from appropriate parts of a course in accordance with the University's policy for the assessment of prior learning and prior experiential learning.
-Contact the faculty office for further information.

 English language requirements